lafriks/EspHoMaTriXv3/README.md

 ```

 You have also to copy the file 1pixel.gif from the copy2esphome folder to the directory with your yaml.

-Also there might be [breaking changes](#breaking-changes) due to a redesign of EspHoMatriXv3.

-## Important information

-If you like this project, please donate a star on GitHub and consider [sponsoring](https://www.paypal.com/donate/?hosted_button_id=FZDKSLQ46HJTU) me!

 ## Introduction